 False alarms occur when participants report having perceived a stimulus that was, in fact, never presented.
 False alarms share this feature with hallucinations - vivid and transient experiences of objects, such as images or sounds, that occur in the absence of a cause in the external world - and have therefore developed into one of the most influential paradigms to study perceptual symptoms in psychosis.
-Yet to serve as a proxy for hallucinations, false alarms need to satisfy at least two more criteria: First, false alarm should not only represent the erroneous report of a signal, but reflect perceptual experiences that are characterized by a specific content.
-Second, false alarms should occur at a timescale compatible with the temporal dynamics of hallucinations, which often unfold on the order of seconds to minutes, in particular in early stages of psychotic illness.
-In this work, we combine Hidden Markov Models with a classification image approach to show that false alarms are more likely to occur in an internal mode of perception, a minute-long state of the brain, during which the content of perception is strongly biased toward previous experiences.
+Yet, to serve as a proxy for hallucinations, false alarms need to satisfy at least two more criteria: First, false alarms should not simply represent the erroneous report of any arbitrary signal; they must reflect perceptual experiences that are characterized by specific and identifiable content.
+Second, false alarms should occur at a timescale compatible with the temporal dynamics of hallucinations, which often unfold on the order of seconds to minutes, particularly in early stages of psychotic illness.
+In this work, we combine Hidden Markov Models with a classification image approach to show that false alarms reflect specific content and are more likely to occur in an internal mode of perception, a minute-long state of the brain in which the content of perception is strongly biased toward previous experiences.